Strategy #1: “A Running Start”

 Over the last few months, members of the Circle of Champions have been working on ranking priorities and creating a number of strategies to help move the Athabasca Grown project forward, after the feasibility report laid out many options to consider.

-Working with Judi Rohl of Revivis Consulting, the final decision-making workshop was held April 24.
+Working with Juli Rohl of Revivis Consulting, the final decision-making workshop was held April 24.
 The classic Athabasca Grown meal of chili and coffee fueled the day, and the group systematically evaluated which path to commit to.

 …Drumroll please…

 The site offers an existing barn and many useful amenities.
-The barn could be used as for the header room, wash station, produce storage and plant starts; and the site includes ample parking, meeting space, washrooms and an approved kitchen.
+The barn could be used for the header room, wash station, produce storage and plant starts; and the site includes ample parking, meeting space, washrooms and an approved kitchen.

 The values and goals of the two organizations are closely aligned.
 The Agricultural Society has long been a pillar of agriculture in the area and is seeing new energy through its developing community garden and food forest.
 This collaboration builds on that momentum, creating shared spaces and initiatives that bring people together around food, learning, and community.